The Buenos Aires International Book Fair (Feria del Libro) is one of the top five book expos in the world.

 When To Go To Avoid Crowds

-The best time to stroll around the Feria del Libro in order to avoid the crowds and comfortable browse is during the week, particularly during the day.
+The best time to stroll around the Feria del Libro to avoid the crowds and comfortably browse is during the week, particularly during the day.

-Toward the end of the festival is a good time for book buyers as visitors can get great deals on books from vendors who want to unload their stock before going back home.
+The end of the festival is a good time for book buyers as visitors can get great deals on books from vendors who want to unload their stock before returning home.

 —Alana Fichman